faisalfs10x/selenium-automation/README.md

 # selenium-repo-automation
-Hi, im using selenium to create repo in github.
+Hi, im using selenium to create this repo in github.
 Do follow me on github @faisalfs10x